-Before you can get into the driver’s seat, there are a few things you need to sort out.
-Here’s all you need to know about learner permits and insurance to get you started.
+Before you get into the driver’s seat, there are a few things you need to sort out.
+Here’s all you need to know about learner permits and car insurance to get you started.

 It’s a licence that allows you to start learning to drive and later apply for a driving test.